GigaBitcoin/gigabitcoin.github.io/_drafts/2014-05-31-darkcoin-a-complete-guide-to-creating-your-own-masternode.md

 };
 ```

-Again hit `ESCAPE` and type `:wq` the press `ENTER` to save.
+Again, hit `ESCAPE`, type `:wq`, and then press `ENTER` to save.
 Now shutdown your server and create an image for easy restoration or creating more Masternodes in the future.

 ``` bash
 sudo poweroff